Common JMU Academic Policies Required for All Course Syllabi

 Makeup Days for Classes

+When the university is closed due to inclement weather or other emergencies, all classes are cancelled.
 When it is necessary to cancel classes due to weather or other emergencies, faculty have several options for making up the missed instructional time.

 - Hold class at the regularly scheduled time on the official university make-up day, normally the Saturday immediately following the missed class.

 - Hold class at a time acceptable to all class members other than the regularly scheduled time or the official make-up day.
 Time and location will be arranged by the academic unit.

 - Accommodate the missed instructional time within remaining class meeting time.

 All faculty are required to give reasonable and appropriate accommodations to students requesting them on grounds of religious observation.
 The faculty member determines what accommodations are appropriate for his/her course.
 Students should notify the faculty by no later than the end of the Drop-Add period the first week of the semester of potential scheduled absences and determine with the instructor if mutually acceptable alternative methods exist for completing the missed classroom time, lab or activity.
 Contact the Office of Equal Opportunity at (540) 568-6991 if you have additional questions.